bonnyped/DO4_LinuxMonitoring_v2.0-2/README.md

 ## Chapter III

-- The written bash scripts must be in the src folder
+- The written bash scripts must be in the src folder;
-- For each task you must create a folder with the following name: **0x**, where x is the task number.
+- For each task you must create a folder with the following name: **0x**, where x is the task number;
-- All scripts must be decomposed and split into several files
+- All scripts must be decomposed and split into several files;
-- The main script file for each task must be named **main.sh**
+- The main script file for each task must be named **main.sh**;
-- All scripts should have checks for incorrect input (not all parameters specified, wrong format parameters, etc.)
+- All scripts should have checks for incorrect input (not all parameters specified, wrong format parameters, etc.);
-- All scripts must be run on a virtual machine *Ubuntu Server 20.04 LTS*
+- All scripts must be run on a virtual machine *Ubuntu Server 20.04 LTS*.

 ## Part 1.
 File generator

-After a brief look at the information found on Seb's computer, you walk into the break room and find out that Mike has taken your delicious sandwich, which you specially brought from home.
+After a quick look at the information you found on Seb's computer, you go to the break room to find that Mike has taken your delicious sandwich that you brought from home.

-You can't just let it slide, you have to prank him in return and teach him a lesson.
+You can't just let him get away with it, you have to play a prank on him and teach him a lesson.

-This will give you a chance to practice working with files in bash scripts.
-It may be useful in preparing a test environment to set up monitoring tasks.
+This will give you a chance to practise working with files in bash scripts.
+It can be useful in preparing a test environment for setting up monitoring tasks.

 **== Task ==**